Dyed yarn on a table next to glass bottles of the ingredients used in the dye.

 Interested in becoming a Museum Member to enjoy this discounted event admission?
 Click here to learn more about joining the Museum as a Member!

 Notice something new?
 We have a new ticketing system!
 We hope you’ll find this easy to navigate and appreciate your patience as we roll it out.
 If you are having issues or have questions, please email info@gcv.org.
-Museum Members will need to reach out to membership@gcv.org or call 585-294-8253 to receive the Member discount.
+Museum Members will need to login to received discounted Member pricing and more information on how to do that is available here.
 Thank you, as always, for your support of the Museum!

 FAQs